maizzle/maizzle.com/content/docs/configuration/build.md

 ---
-title: "Templates configuration"
+title: "Build configuration"
-description: "Configuring template sources and other related options in Maizzle."
+description: "Configuring content sources and other build related options in Maizzle."
 ---

-# Templates configuration
+# Build configuration

-Configure the paths where Maizzle should look for Templates to compile, and where they should be output to or what extensions they should use.
+Configure the paths where Maizzle should look for Templates to compile, where they should be output to, or what extensions they should use.

 This is done under the `build` key of your config: